The Land Restoration Fund and Australia's carbon market

 The compliance (regulatory) market is used by entities that by law must account for their carbon dioxide emissions.
 For example:

-Emissions Reduction Fund - Safeguard mechanism: a legislative requirement on large emitters that exceed their emissions baseline to purchase ACCUs from eligible carbon farming projects equivalent to the level of carbon emissions they have emitted above their baseline.
+Safeguard mechanism: an Australian Government legislative requirement on large emitters that exceed their emissions baseline to purchase ACCUs from eligible carbon farming projects equivalent to the level of carbon emissions they have emitted above their baseline.

 Voluntary buyers